10 Things to Avoid When you Are First Starting your Blog

 For a while I was manually pinning a ton which grew my Pinterest monthly viewers to 1.6 MILLION.
 But, I eventually found an EVEN BETTER Pinterst strategy that took my monthly BLOG VIEWS from 5k a month to 5k A WEEK.

 If you want to find out what that strategy is, I created a detailed E-Course that is AFFORDABLE.
-Only 20$.
 I have had over 150 people in just one week of launching, who took the leap to check it out, and all LOVING the results so far!

 SIX – Avoid Not Networking + Collaborating